Read This First

 Prompt 3: Explain any differences between study design and research methodology, elaborate on these concepts, and provide useful examples.

-The central claim is this: Study design and research methodology are fundamental components of the research process, each playing a distinct role in how research is conducted.
+In plain terms: Study design and research methodology are fundamental components of the research process, each playing a distinct role in how research is conducted.

 This design involves manipulating one variable to determine its effect on another variable, allowing for the establishment of cause-and-effect relationships.
 For instance, a randomized controlled trial (RCT) in clinical research, where participants are randomly assigned to either the treatment group receiving the intervention or the control group receiving a placebo, exemplifies an experimental design.